nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 ![](/img/configuration/system-settings-cloud.png)

-Note that in order to access a nymea:core system through the cloud, nymea:app needds to be signed into nymea:cloud too and the box needs to be paired with a cloud username.
+Note that in order to access a nymea:core system through the cloud, nymea:app needs to be signed into nymea:cloud too and the box needs to be paired with a cloud username.
 If nymea:core and nymea:app are connected to nymea:cloud the pairing will happen automatically when the two are connected locally in the same network first.
-Once this happened, the remote connection for this user and core system will be activated.
+Once this happens, the remote connection for this user and core system will be activated.

 ### Connection interfaces